 ||- Reflexology hand chart 1 -

 ||- Reflexology hand chart 3 -

-Acupressure Points in Hand/Foot Reflexology Charts:
+Acupressure Points in a Hand/Foot Reflexology Chart:

 what are the Major Differences between Hand Reflexology Charts?